dniku/rl-attention/writeup.markdown

 The effectiveness of attention layers depends crucially on how the attention is constrained.
-This is especially true because of the downsampling action of the convolutional layers in [Yang et al.](#fn1)'s architecture: a diffuse attention tensor will effectively correspond to all input pixels, defeating the purpose of the attention layer.
+This is especially true because of the downsampling action of the convolutional layers in Yang et al.'s architecture: a diffuse attention tensor will effectively correspond to all input pixels, defeating the purpose of the attention layer.

-To incentivize more informative heatmaps than those obtained by [Yang et al.](#fn1), we added an extra loss term to represent the diffuseness of the attention tensor.
+To incentivize more informative heatmaps than those obtained by Yang et al., we added an extra loss term to represent the diffuseness of the attention tensor.
 Several such measures exist; we settled on using the entropy of the final attention layer.

 <div class="figure">
 <img src="images/architecture.png" class="center" alt="Diagram of the architecture used in our models." width="600"/>
-<p class="caption">The architecture of <a href="#fn1">Yang et al.</a>, which we used in all experiments.
+<p class="caption">Figure 1: The architecture of Yang et al., which we used in all experiments.
 The place where we applied entropy loss is highlighted.</p>
 </div>

 For a discrete probability distribution \\(p\_i, i=1..n\\) entropy is defined as